Online Adversarial Stabilization of Unknown Networked Systems: Introduction

-\paragraph{Contributions.} In this paper, we propose the first online algorithm that provably stabilizes a networked LTI system under adversarial disturbances without any prior knowledge of the true dynamics (Theorem \ref{thrm:main}).
-The proposed algorithm (Algorithm \ref{alg:main}) is fully distributed and handles a large class of information constraints, while also scaling favorably to the number of subsystems in the network.
+In this work, we overcome the aforementioned challenges by leveraging recent advances in online learning and distributed control.
+In particular, we propose an approach that combines a distributed version of nested convex body chasing (NCBC), in order to maintain a consistent estimate of the network dynamics, with system level synthesis (SLS), in order to determine a distributed controller based on the selected consistent model.
+This combination yields the first online algorithm that provably stabilizes a networked LTI system with information constraints under adversarial disturbances (Theorem \ref{thrm:main}).
+The proposed algorithm (Algorithm \ref{alg:main}) is distributed and scales favorably to the number of subsystems in the network.